 Indicating references at the end of the text

 At the end of the text, references should be written double-spaced on a separate paper.
 Titles of the journals should be abbreviated in accordance with the citation index which includes the journal that published the article (ie: Index Medicus, Medline, Pubmed, Web of Science, TR Dizin, etc.), and if available, DOI numbers should be absolutely added.
-For abbreviations of the titles of the journals, please see the list of the journals published by NLM in website (http://bit.ly/2lJkey3).
-If title of the journal is not contained in these lists, it should be written in full.
+For abbreviations of the titles of the journals, please see the list of journals published by NLM on the website (http://bit.ly/2lJkey3).
+If the title of the journal is not contained in these lists, it should be written in full.
 If Vancouver format is employed in the website you used for references , then copy-pasting of the reference in your reference list is recommended.
 References indicated in the text should be written in compliance with the below-mentioned sample statements:

 If the number of authors are less than or equal to 6, then all authors are indicated..